lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Interop-affecting changes:

-* Remove the ASN.1 SEQUENCE wrapping around the ASN.1 structures to make it easier to access via other protocols.
+* Removed the ASN.1 wrapping and added a fixed 4-byte length encoding value for the first mlkem component so the keys and ciphertexts can be separated.
-* Add a ML-KEM-768 + ECDH-P256 variant
+* Add a ML-KEM-768 + ECDH-P256 variant.
 * Changed the ML-KEM-1024 + P256 variant to use HKDF-SHA384 instead of SHA3 so that it is compliant with CNSA 2.0.
+* In the KEM combiner, HKDF refers to the HKDF-extract() without HKDF-expand().
+When used with CMS, HKDF-extract() with HKDF-expand() is used.

 Editorial changes: